MartinPankraz/Security-Insights-2-Action/README.md

-# 🕵️ Security-Insights 2 Action 🚀 - Automatic locking of users on suspicious activity in SAP systems
+# 🕵️ Security-Insights 2 Action with SOAR 🚀 - Automatic locking of users on suspicious activity in SAP systems

 🚧Under construction 🚧